 A surgeon can remove the clouded lens and swap it out for a clear artificial lens if these measures are ineffective and vision loss starts to interfere with your daily activities.

 In fact, after cataract surgery, many patients report seeing better than they did before developing cataracts.

-When a woman reaches menopause, her risk of eye illnesses and vision problems increases.
+When a woman reaches perimenopause, her risk of eye illnesses and vision problems increases.

 The most effective way to protect your vision is to be proactive.